irenealgi/irenealegre.com/case-studies/3d-configurator.md

 For our first iteration or MVP, I defined the minimum requirements for our new functionality.

 - A tool that enables switching up textures on a 3D model.
 This means users will be able to modify colour and fabric for different sections of a product by selecting an area and choosing from a selection of options.
 - We will NOT be including engravings, additional images or patterns other than the ones provided nor the ability to modify the product by adding or removing sections or elements, changing its size or seeing the product in two or more ways (e.g. open or closed).
-This is so that we can simplify both design and implementation of the tool, as well how the tool is set up through the CMS.
+This is so that we can simplify both design and implementation of the tool, as well as how the tool is set up through the CMS.
 However, the functionalities mentioned above may be incorporated in the future.
 - Not viewable in AR - 3D viewer for now

 ![images/case_studies/poplar-3d-configurator/mvp.png](images/case_studies/poplar-3d-configurator/mvp.png)